sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-sbt-server.md

 { "jsonrpc": "2.0", "id": 1, "method": "initialize", "params": { "initializationOptions": { "token": "84046191245433876643612047032303751629" } } }
 ```

+If the server is running in named pipe mode, no token is needed, and the `initializationOptions` should be the empty object `{}`.
+Connections to the server when it's running in named pipe mode are exclusive to the first process that connects to the socket or pipe.

 After sbt receives the request, it will send an [`initialized` event][lsp_initialized].